Positive Young Minds

 19/11/2018

-The first step is to zoom in and identify exactly what is stressing you.
+The first step to reduce stress and anxiety is to zoom in and identify exactly what is stressing you.

 Throwing your hands up and saying I hate Christmas, it's all too hard isn't actually that helpful.
 What exactly is causing the stress.
 Let's have a closer look at this.